 About six months after our first major COVID-19 lockdown I headed over to Cavalletti to see if it had withstood the economic slam dealt by COVID and lockdown closures.
 It was closed and after I asked around the neighborhood it looked like it was closed for good.

-I'm not sure it came about because I was always on the lookout for a possible Cavalletti resuscitation or if I just happened to read about it by chance but Christian Delle Fave (a man I'd love to hug right now for his intervention), found out about the Cavalletti closure and couldn't let the beloved Cavalletti Pasticceria institution die.
+I was always on the lookout for a possible Cavalletti resuscitation and I just happened to read about it by chance.
+Christian Delle Fave (a man I'd love to hug for his intervention), found out about the Cavalletti closure and couldn't let the beloved Cavalletti Pasticceria institution die.
 He owns and runs a historic and very successful alimentare (all-purpose, small-scale food store) in Rome and he opened a new Cavalletti location in the Vigna Clara neighborhood just down the street from his alimentare, plus he helped keep the historic Via Nemorense location alive.

-I was recently in the area and stopped in to check out the new location (it opened about a year and a half ago).
+I was recently in the area and stopped in to check out the first new location.
 It's a more stylish location than Via Nemorense but that's in keeping with the high-end Vigna Clara neighborhood where it's located.
 High-end aside, the millefoglie are exactly the same and just as delicious.

 Via Nemorense 179-181, Tel.
 06-4559-5650 / 06-4559-5651, Open 8 AM to 8 PM